-So not only do you get to open packs in a fun way, meet other people, and play an incredibly enjoyable, fundamental version of Star Wars: Destiny, but you also get to actively select the cards that are most needed for your collection.
-It is the ideal way to move past the Starters.
+By Drafting, you get to open packs in a fun way, meet other people, and play without having a full collection, all while actively building your collection.
+This makes Draft the ideal way to move past the Starters!

 Filling in the gaps – trading and singles

-Finally, when there are only a few cards in the current set that you need, trading with other players or buying singles is usually the best way to go.
-Instead of continuing to roll the dice, hoping for that one Legendary that you are missing, just get the exact card(s) and be done with it.
+Finally, when you only need a few cards in the current set, trading with other players or buying singles is usually the best way to go.
+Instead of continuing to roll the dice, hoping for the one Legendary you are missing, you can get the exact card(s) you want and be done with it.
 Trading is a common part of collectible games, so no one will look at you funny if you walk up and say “I need card X. Do you have it?
 I have plenty to trade.”
 In fact, it is often the beginning of entire friendships!